DHJayasinghe/system-design/LikeService/README.md

 ![Service Bus Topic](Solution2.png)

 In this solution, what we can do is instead rely on CosmosDB Event Sourcing store (the Change Feed) we manually maintain and publish our changes as Events to some store, where we can utilized this later by our Reaction Counting function.
 To store that, we can **Azure Service Bus Topics**, which implements Pub/Sub messaging model.
-In this case, using Pub/Sub model we could scale our ***REMOVED***lications to react to these events not just by one consumer but by multiple consumers.
+In this case, using Pub/Sub model we could scale our applications to react to these events not just by one consumer but by multiple consumers.
 For example, today it's just the ReactionCounter function listen to these events, But tomorrow it gonna be another Service named Notification Service which gonna listen to those events and sending push notifications to the author of the post about reactions.
 And this model will push the data to it's consumers instead of pulling frequently, which greatly increase the responding time for those events.
 Also, we gonna use sessions, when creating a subscription to this topic, to make sure the producer will send the same events related to the same post/comment to the same consumer.
-This will make sure, there will be no update conflicts that could h***REMOVED***en during two consumers ***REMOVED*** to update the reaction count for the same post/comment.
+This will make sure, there will be no update conflicts that could happen during two consumers try to update the reaction count for the same post/comment.
 Which could break our **NR# 4**.